-Visiting at sunset is a beautiful time to walk along the beach and take in the spectacular scenery, offering particularly excellent opportunities for photography.
+Visiting at sunset is a beautiful time to walk along the beach and take in the spectacular scenery, offering particularly excellent opportunities for vacation photography.

 Embarcadero - San Francisco Piers

-The Embarcadero continues along the edge of the San Francisco Bay, encompassing the celebrated San Francisco Piers.
-The Embarcadero is one of the historic areas of the city and one of the most popular for tourists to visit.
+Embarcadero continues along the edge of the San Francisco Bay, encompassing the celebrated San Francisco Piers.
+Embarcadero is one of the historic areas of the city and one of the most popular for tourists to visit.

 There are plenty of boutique stores and restaurants and a wide promenade for walking alongside the water.

 Pier 39 is probably the most famous pier in San Francisco, with plenty of entertainment and dining options.
 It is also here that you’ll see the noisy resident sea-lions.